openstack-archive/snap-neutron/README.md

 The services for the neutron snap will log to its $SNAP_COMMON writable area:
 /var/snap/neutron/common/log.

-## Managing neutron

-The neutron snap has alias support that enables use of the well-known neutron-db-manage command.
-To enable the alias, run the following prior to using the command:

-    sudo snap alias neutron.manage neutron-db-manage

 ## Restarting neutron services

 To restart all neutron services: